How We Propose to Fund This Initiative: A Sustainable Model for the Future

 A Sustainable Solution

-Our approach is designed to become a 'normal' part of how we do things in New Zealand i.e. ACC and GST are today.
-The programme is amplified the longer and more consistently it runs - rethinking how the government spends on housing and social programs, we’ve created a model that ensures our interest-free loans are fully funded.
+Our approach is designed to become a 'normal' part of how we do things in New Zealand just like ACC and GST are today.
+The programme is amplified the longer and more consistently it runs.

 Managing Your Interest-Free Loan: Simple, Secure & Fair